Sorting under Partial Information (without the Ellipsoid Algorithm): Merging under Partial Information

 \section{Merging under Partial Information}

 In this section, we assume that $P$ is covered by two disjoint chains, denoted by $A$ and $B$.
-First, we describe a structural result by \citeN{KM88} concerning the entropy of a bipartite graph.
+First, we describe a structural result by K\"orner and Marton~\cite{KM88} concerning the entropy of a bipartite graph.
 Second, we show how to use this to obtain an $O(n^2 \log^2 n)$ algorithm with query complexity at most $c_3 \log e(P)$, with $c_3 = 6$.

 Before proceeding, we state a lemma providing several properties of the incomparability graph of $P$ that we repeatedly use subsequently.
 The proof is straightforward, thus omitted.

 \begin{lemma} Let $P$ be a poset covered by two disjoint chains $A$ and $B$, and let $G = \bar{G}(P)$.
 Then: \begin{enumerate}[(i)] \item The graph $G$ is bipartite, with bipartition $A$, $B$; \item The neighborhood $N(u)$ of any vertex $u$ in $G$ is an interval in the opposite chain (thus, $G$ is {\em biconvex}); \item Consider two vertices $u$ and $v$ in the same chain, say $A$, and such that $u \leqslant_P v$.
 Let $[c_u,d_u]$ and $[c_v,d_v]$ denote the intervals of $B$ defined by $N(u)$ and $N(v)$, respectively.
 Then, we have $c_u \leqslant_P c_v$ and $d_u \leqslant_P d_v$.
 In particular, $N(w)$ is contained in the interval $[c_u,d_v]$ of $B$ with endpoints $c_u$ and $d_v$, whenever $w$ belongs to $A$ and $u \leqslant_P w \leqslant_P v$. \end{enumerate} \end{lemma}